DHCSSza/escalator-sadilar/content/event/2023/2023-11-16-dh-oers/index.md

 {{< cta cta_text="Learn more about the OER projects" cta_link="../../../champions/educator/#oer-projects" cta_new_tab="false" >}}

-On 16 November, project teams who completed the programme will present their OERs and share their lessons learned during the development process.
+On 16 November, project teams who completed the programme presented their OERs and shared their lessons learned during the development process.

-Anyone is welcome to join in, meet the project teams, learn more about OERs, how to create and use them and hear more about our project teams' experiences.

-{{< cta cta_text="Register now for the showcase" cta_link="https://www.eventbrite.com/e/dh-oer-champions-showcase-and-celebration-tickets-753796263917" cta_new_tab="true" >}}

 ##  Programme